 Our Premium Clothing Moth Traps are designed exclusively for clothing moths.
 Like the Dr. Killigan’s Premium Pantry Moth Traps, the powerful pheromone is mixed into the glue so you don’t have to deal with a separate wafer.
 With the same simple trifold design, you can ensure no glue touching is involved.
 These traps also include our patented hanger design to further simplify the process.
 Simply fold, hang, and eliminate moths as they are drawn to its scent.

 The Fly Inn functions like a fly ribbon, but with the Dr. Killigan’s signature sophisticated design.
 Wet the suction cups, choose a high-traffic fly hangout, and simply attach The Fly Inn to a clean section of glass.
 Flies are naturally attracted to sunlight’s UVA rays.
 We use this natural attraction to give flies a permanent vacation.
 The beautiful lattice style of The Fly Inn leaves your guests clueless to the fact that you have an insect control product on display!

-The Insect Buster is a bulb duster designed to disperse Diatomaceous Earth (DE), a non-toxic and non-poisonous powder insecticide.
-It is known to be safe for humans and a safe alternative to traditional insecticides.
-Dr. Killigan’s Insect Buster bulb duster is a sturdy, easy-to-use solution for applying DE powder.
+The Insect Buster is a bulb duster designed to disperse Dust to Dust Non-Toxic Insect Powder, a superb alternative to diatomaceous earth.
+Dust to Dust is people-friendly, pet-friendly and plant-friendly.
+It is a safer and more effective alternative to diatomaceous earth for insect control, with proven kill times of up to 50% faster than diatomaceous earth.
+Dr. Killigan’s Insect Buster bulb duster is a sturdy, easy-to-use solution for applying this powder.

 Dr. Killigan’s Solution for Pest Control